-We are keen to use our blog and social media channels to engage with the public.
+We are keen to use our social media channels to engage with the public.
 However, when posting comments, please observe our participation guidelines:

 - be respectful of others who use the platform.